editor-code-assistant/eca-vscode/README.md

 ### Commands

-- `eca.chat.addContextFile`: Add current file as chat context.
-- `eca.chat.addContextCursor`: Add selection at cursor as chat context.
+- `eca.chat.addContextToSystemPrompt`: Add context to system prompt in chat in a DWIM (do what I mean) manner.

 ### Settings